whimax07/JArgParse/README.md

 ### What it can do.
+ - Suppress stack traces from arg parse exceptions.

 ### Things to finish or add.
  - Add details of what it can and cannot do.
- - Add an option on ArgParse to not include stack traces from arg parse exceptions.
  - A catch for the windows style help flags aka /? and /h.

 ### Known bugs or quarks.